 When setting up your Kindful account, there are some considerations with how to separate your transactions in the system.
 Two of our basic structures include Campaigns and Funds.

 |Campaign||An organized effort to raise money for a specific purpose.
 Campaigns are specific projects that flow into more general funds.|

 |Fund||A general way of categorizing donations and other monies coming into a donor database.
 Funds are a general allocation made more specific through campaigns.|

-Then, a Fund is "where the money goes" or the "administrative bucket" for the donation.
-Kindful is set up to have one Fund consisting of multiple Campaigns.
-A Campaign can only point to a singular Fund.
+Then, a fund is "where the money goes" or is the "administrative bucket" for the donation.
+Kindful is set up to have one fund consisting of multiple campaigns.
+A campaign can only point to a singular fund.

 Let's say you have several events each year, as follows.

 - Winter Ball